mageshkrishna/ReactNativePushNotification/README.md

 # ReactNativePushNotification
 Learn how to send and receive push notifications in your mobile apps using Node.js for server-side logic and React Native for client-side implementation.

+# create an react native app with expo

+ npx create-expo-app React_native_push_notification

-# Install all the packages required for the frontend (react native)
+# Step 1 : Install all the packages required for the frontend (react native)

    >`npx expo install expo-notifications expo-device expo-constants`